Slowdeb/Tryhackme/Alfred.md

 ![image](https://user-images.githubusercontent.com/76821053/131249292-4efa51fe-c0cf-4e8d-be24-6f5972d5d5ea.png)

 In this case i created a meterpreter .exe payload encoded with shikata_ga_nai.
-If we check the size of the payload we can answer on of the questions of the room.
+If we check the size of the payload we can answer one of the questions of the room.

 To upload this payload to the target machine we need once again to host this file in a SimpleHTTPServer: